jmlmx/Jamal-Unit-2-Project/README.md

 ## Starting The App In Dev Mode:

 You can run the app in dev mode when in VS Code by inputting the command "npm run dev".
-This will allow you to make changes while keeping the server from stopping after each change.
+This will allow you to make changes while keeping the server from shutting off after each change.

 ## Making an API request in Postman: